-The cultivated grapevine is mostly monoecious (monoecious) with hermaphrodite, that is, two-sexed flowers.
-It is self-pollinated, but can also be cross-pollinated Wild vines are mostly dioecious, that is, there are plants with exclusively male or exclusively female blossoms, so that thereby a so-called selfing (Self-fertilization) is excluded.
-In monoecious plants, both sexes occur on a plant.
-The flowers may be of different sexes, so that male and female flowers are, or are, on the same plant, but in separate inflorescences hermaphroditic Hermaphrodite flowers in which male and female sexual organs are united in one flower.
-The vine is a bedecktsamige plant.
-That is, the flower bud is covered with perianth (perianthum), which in the period of blossom is opened or dropped, thereby enabling a pollination (and immediately following fertilization).
-As a rule, the cultivated grape varieties are two-sexed.
-But there are also unisexual (female) varieties exclusively female Floral organs.
+The cultivated grapevine is mostly monoecious (monocean) with hermaphrodite, that means bisexual flowers.
+It is self-pollinating, but can also be cross-pollinated.
+The Wild vines are mostly dioecious (diocese), that means there are plants with exclusively male or exclusively female blossoms, so that a so-called selfing (Self-fertilization) is excluded.
+In single-plant plants, both sexes occur on one plant.
+The flowers can be separate sexes, so that male and female flowers occur on the same plant, but in separate inflorescences, or they are hermaphroditic Hermaphrodite flowers in which male and female sexual organs are united in one flower.
+The vine is a covered plant.
+That is, the flower bud is covered with the perianthium, which in the time of the blossom is opened or discarded in order to enable pollination (and subsequent fertilization).
+As a rule, the cultivated grape varieties are bisexual.
+But there are also single-sex (female) varieties with exclusively female Floral organs.

 There are three ways in which the sexual organs are arranged in plants.
 In the first option, the "genitals" are separated on two different plants, for example a tree with only functional male parts (and stunted female parts) and a second tree with only functional female parts (and stunted male parts).
 Now the two have to "come together".
 The plants rely on outside help, that is, on wind and insects.
 Many flowers are therefore not fertilized and the fruit yield can be relatively low.
 Incidentally, such plants are called “dioecious”, because the male and female sexual organs are each so to speak on their own “house” (plant).
 As already mentioned above, this form usually occurs in most grape vines.